Indoor Air Quality

 Causes of IAQ Problems

-There are many known factors that can contribute to indoor air quality issues, including these pollutants identified by the EPA:
+Many known factors can contribute to indoor environment issues, including these pollutants identified by the EPA:

 - Fuel-burning combustion appliances